-If staff (including governors, agency staff and volunteers) have any concerns about a child's welfare they should act immediately and should speak with the School's DSL, DDSL or members of the DSL team.
-If, in exceptional circumstances, the DSL, DDSL or members of the DSL team is not available, this should not delay appropriate action being taken and staff should consider speaking to a member of the senior leadership team and/or take advice from local children's social care.
-In these circumstances, any action taken should be shared with the DSL, DDSL or members of the DSL team as soon as is practically possible.
+If staff (including governors, agency staff and volunteers) have any concerns about a child's welfare they should act immediately and should speak with the School's DSL or DDSL.
+If, in exceptional circumstances, the DSL or DDSL is not available, this should not delay appropriate action being taken and staff should consider speaking to a member of the senior leadership team and/or take advice from local children's social care.
+In these circumstances, any action taken should be shared with the DSL or DDSL as soon as is practically possible.